MultiSafepay/docs/content/payment-methods/bancontact.md

   </details>

+- By default, transactions expire after 1 hour.

-- If `seconds_active` is set, it applies to the expiry time of the QR.
+-  If `seconds_active` is set, the QR code will expire at the time specified.
 See recipes - [Seconds_active](/recipes/days_active-seconds_active).

-- Transactions expire after 1 hour.

 ### Ready-made integrations
 Supported in all [ready-made integrations](/docs/our-integrations/).